gastongouron/gastongouron.github.io/reflection.md

 The details, fine tuning typography and elements's animations durations to have a fluid experience when hovering menu items, was not so easy.
 Not using bootstrap was also a funny part of the challenge because it forced me to build my own CSS rules `em` instead of `px` and grid system using `@media` and `table`!

 #### What did you learn about adding and formatting elements with CSS in this challenge?
 Formatting elements requires skill and practice.
 It's very important to understand the principles of specificity, cascade and inherence.
-I learnt how to use more relationships in my CSS in order to have specific CSS applied to certain elements.
-Also I learnt that naming conventions are really important when creating your own css because you will have to deal with those names a lot!
+I learnt how to use more relationships and combinations in my CSS in order to have specific CSS applied to certain elements.
+Hence I learnt that naming conventions of css elements are really important when creating your own css because you will have to continually re-work your site so, I'll probably consider starting to use [Emmet](https://www.emmet.io) ones.
+An other thing I learned is about Sass, I can't wait to start working with it and since I'm planning to use it on my site I'm actually reading some informations about it.